MrAhile/K8s-CKA/2-Workloads/daemonset.md

   {
     "effect": "NoSchedule",
     "key": "node-role.kubernetes.io/control-plane"
+  },
+  {
+    "effect": "NoSchedule",
+    "key": "node-role.kubernetes.io/master"
   }
 ]
 ```

-3. Change the specification so there is a pod on each node of the cluster
+3. Change the specification so there is a Pod on each node of the cluster

-We add the toleration so a pod of the DaemonSet can also be scheduled on the master node:
+We add the toleration so a Pod of the DaemonSet can also be scheduled on the master node:

 ```
 apiVersion: apps/v1